Mutual recognition procedure (MRP)

 REQUEST FOR SLOVENIA TO ACT AS REFERENCE MEMBER STATE (RMS) IN THE PROCEDURES FOR MARKETING AUTHORISATION UNDER MRP OR DCP

-JAZMP actively participates in the decentralised procedure as a RMS.
-JAZMP will accept to act as RMS for as many submissions as possible within the capacity of our resources.
+To achieve this objective, JAZMP will accept to act as an RMS for as many submissions as possible within the capacity of our resources.
 Generic applications are of particular interest.

 - The request can be made at any time by filling in the request form (request form).